yonggaogit/covinsuwb/readme.md

 ### 5.1 EuROC
 - The is the original [EuROC](https://projects.asl.ethz.ch/datasets/doku.php?id=kmavvisualinertialdatasets) dataset, but the dataset is single UAV dataset.You need merge some data and simulate uwb range data, contact me.
 - usage to be continue
+- Beacuse the timestamp has been modified, so we need use `rostopic echo -b MH_01_02_with_uwb.bag -p /vicon/pose0 > KF_0_ftum.csv` to get the ground truth data.
 ### 5.2 S3E
 - [S3E](https://github.com/PengYu-Team/S3E)
 - usage to be continue